 To create your private work team, complete the following steps:

 - Navigate to the Labeling workforces page on the Amazon SageMaker console.

 - On the Private tab, choose Create private team.

 - For this post, enter your email address to work on your document processing tasks.

 You can enter a list of up to 50 email addresses, separated by commas, into the Email addresses box.

 - Enter an organization name and contact email.

 - Choose Create private team.

-- After you create a private team, choose the team to start adding reviewers to your private workforce.
+- After you create a private team, choose the Workers tab to invite new workers to your private workforce.

-- On the Workers tab, choose Add workers to team.
+- On the Workers tab, choose Invite new workers.